pabloboo/kotlin-learning/RunTracker/README.md

 We will be using dependency injection in the notification.
 The notification will be updated with the time and the distance of the run.

 To update a notification we have to put a new notification with the same id.

+# Canceling a Run

+When the user cancels a run we have to stop the service, delete the notification and don't save the run.